ministryofjustice/security-guidance/intranet/information-classification-handling-and-security-guide.md

 The answer is most likely “No”.
 In that case, you should consider using the `OFFICIAL` or `SECRET` classification, as appropriate.

+## Reclassifying information

+The asset owner has responsibility for reclassifying an asset.
+If another user has reason to believe that an asset is incorrectly classified or has an incorrect handling caveat, they should normally discuss this with the asset owner.
+The other user cannot unilaterally reclassify the asset.

+The exception is where the asset might need a higher classification than that assigned by the asset owner.
+The reclassification must still be communicated to the asset owner, for consistency.
+If it is agreed that the classification should be increased, check with the Operational Security Team \([OperationalSecurityTeam@justice.gov.uk](mailto:OperationalSecurityTeam@justice.gov.uk)\) whether additional actions are required to protect the material.

+## Reclassification examples

+When deciding whether it is appropriate or desirable to reclassify information, a useful model is to consider what audience might get value from accessing the information.
+For example, if a hostile country might want the information, then the information might well be best classified as `SECRET`.
+Alternatively, a reclassification decision might be required as a result of changing threat advice from intelligence agencies.

+### Example 1

+An asset owner creates a report.
+The report contains potentially private information about individuals.
+The asset owner decides that the report should be classified as `OFFICIAL`, with the `SENSITIVE` handling caveat.

+A user wishes to share a copy of the report “as-is” with their team.
+They cannot remove the handling caveat without prior discussion and agreement from the asset owner.

+### Example 2

+An asset owner creates a report.
+The report contains potentially private information about individuals.
+The asset owner decides that the report should be classified as `OFFICIAL`, with the `SENSITIVE` handling caveat.

+A user wishes to share a subset of the report with their team.
+In particular, the report is substantially re-worked to remove all the private information.
+The user becomes the owner of this new asset.
+They are responsible for this new asset.
+They can decide that the `SENSITIVE` handling caveat is not required.

+The original report retains its `OFFICIAL` classification and `SENSITIVE` handling caveat.

+### Example 3

+An asset owner creates a report.
+The report contains information about plans to handle a pandemic.
+The asset owner decides that the report should be classified as `OFFICIAL`, with the `SENSITIVE` handling caveat.

+A user reviews the report.
+They realise that the information could potentially compromise the security or prosperity of the country.
+They decide to increase the classification of the report, and treat it as `SECRET`.
+They discuss this decision with the asset owner, so that the original report is correctly reclassified.

 ## Handling and securing information

 The [HMG Government Security Classifications Policy](https://www.gov.uk/government/publications/government-security-classifications) is the most comprehensive guide on the security measures necessary for each of the three security classifications, including measures related to the following: